Lake Malawi Travel Information

 Business in Malawi is quite formal; business cards are usually exchanged on meeting, accompanied by a firm handshake.
 Punctuality is important and dress should be formal; lightweight suits with a tie are acceptable.
 English is Malawi's official language and almost all business is conducted in English.
 Malawians tend to be very polite and thoughtful, and expect the same treatment in return.
 Business hours usually start fairly early; from about 7.30am to 5pm, Monday to Saturday.

 The international dialling code for Malawi is +265.
 The outgoing code is 00 followed by the relevant country code (e.g. 0027 for South Africa).
 There are no city/area codes required.
 The telephone system is not very reliable, but internet, email and fax are available in most towns and tourist areas.
 The GSM 900 cell phone network gives coverage to most of the country and is compatible with most international operators.
 There is also 3G coverage in most of the larger towns and cities.

 Travellers to Malawi do not have to pay customs duty on 200 cigarettes or 250g of tobacco.
-For travellers over 18 years 1 litre spirits, 1 litre beer and 1 litre wine can be brought into the country without incurring duty fees.
+For travellers over 18 years of age 1 litre of spirits, and 1 litre of alcohol like beer or wine, can be brought into the country without incurring duty fees.

 Become our Lake Malawi Travel Expert

 We are looking for contributors for our Lake Malawi travel guide.
 If you are a local, a regular traveller to Lake Malawi or a travel professional with time to contribute and answer occasional forum questions, please contact us.